facebook/docusaurus/CONTRIBUTING.md

 Docusaurus uses [GitHub](https://github.com/facebook/docusaurus) as its source of truth.
 The core team will be working directly there.
 All changes will be public from the beginning.

-When a change made on GitHub is approved, it will be checked by our continuous integration system, Circle CI.
+When a change made on GitHub is approved, it will be checked by our continuous integration system, CircleCI.

 ### Branch organization